natasha-dudek/biology-AI-reading-group/index.md

 ### Meeting format

-Option A) A group member will present a paper (~20 min).
+Option A) A group member will present a paper from the literature (~20 min).
 Following the presentation there will be a discussion.

 Option B) A speaker will present their own work to the group (length flexible, max.
 50 minutes).
 Following the presentation there will be a discussion.